gruntwork-io/intro-to-terraform/README.md

   and an Elastic Load Balancer (ELB).
 The ELB listens on port 80 and distributes load across the EC2 Instances, each of which runs the same "Hello, World" web server.
 See [An Introduction to Terraform](https://blog.gruntwork.io/an-introduction-to-terraform-f17df9c6d180) for more information on this example.
+* [s3-backend](./s3-backend): Create an S3 bucket and DymamoDB table to use as a Terraform backend.
+See [How to Manage Terraform State](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa) for more information on this example.
 * [database](./database): Deploy MySQL on top of Amazon's Relational Database Service (RDS).
 See [How to Manage Terraform State](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa) for more information on this example.